imitoag/woundgenius-android-sdk-sample/README.md

 8. Switch back to AndroidStudio to run the Android app on your device/emulator or press a keybutton in terminal to run app on Android from React Native.
 9. Click "Start Capturing".
 Allow access to Camera.

+# WoundGenius SDK Flutter Sample App

+This repository contains the React Native Sample (SampleRN folder).

+## Initial Setup
+To launch the Sample Flutter App, perform the following actions:

+1. Pull the repository.
+2. Navigate to the SampleFlutter -> imito_dart_ffi_investigation
+3. Open terminal in this folder using VS code on native terminal.
+4. Run ```flutter doctor``` to make sure your environment is ready.
+If you see any red 'X' marks, follow the suggested commands to fix them
+5. Connect device to your machine using cable or use ```flutter devices``` command to selected prefered device if it's already connected
+6. Open the android folder and update the license key in the MainApplication class file, if necessary.
+7. Execute ```flutter run``` commad if you do not have Android Studio installed.
+Otherwise, run it through Android Studio.
+8. Click "Start Capturing".
+Allow access to Camera.

 # WoundGenius SDK Ionic Angular Sample App